crpmax/mc-bots/README.md

 - ✅ Set connection delay
 - ✅ Set message or command on join
 - ✅ Generate random or real looking nicknames or load from file
+- ✅ Online (premium) account support with login using Microsoft OAuth - only for migrated accounts

 ## 📖 Usage
 Minimal Java version: 8